MS in Nursing - Education

 The Nursing Education concentration prepares graduates to teach in entry-level nursing programs in both didactic and clinical courses and to engage in other professional roles such as professional staff development.
 Graduates who complete this program meet the educational criteria for the National League for Nursing (NLN) Nurse Educator Certification.

-The Nursing Education concentration is four academic semesters in length for students taking an average of 9-12 credits per semester.
+The Nursing Education concentration is four semesters in length for students taking 9-12 credits per semester.
 Both full-time and part-time studies are available.
-Students are required to complete 40 credits for this concentration.
+A total of 40 credits is required for completion of the Nursing Education concentration.

 The number of required experiential hours (contact hours) is based on national certification examination requirements, not on a credit hour to contact hour basis.
-The clinical nurse educator concentration has a total of 224 experiential hours that are associated with NUR 638, taken in the last semester.
+The Nurse Education concentration has a total of 224 experiential hours associated with NUR 638, taken in the last semester.

 BIO 545 Advanced Pathophysiology